b13/t3ext-dam_falmigration/Documentation/UserManual/Index.rst

 	EXTENSION "DAM_FALMIGRATION":
 	-------------------------------------------------------------------------------
+	  dammigration:migratedamrecordstostorage  Ensures that all DAM files are stored in a FAL storage.
+A new subfolder "_migrated/dam" is created and files
+	                                           are copied and indexed.
 	  dammigration:migratedamrecords           Migrates all DAM records to FAL.
 A DB field "_migrateddamuid" connects
 	                                           each FAL record to the original DAM